Division No. 1, Subdivision E, Newfoundland and Labrador: Heart and Hand Loyal Orange Lodge #9

 The wooden Heart and Hand Loyal Orange Lodge #9 was formally recognized as a Registered Heritage Structure on 1995/04/01 and is listed on the Canadian Register of Historic Places.
 The structure features a unique circular window with a star motif in the gable end, arched windows and door, and wooden shingles.

-Bigotry

-Green's harbour made headlines after the high levels of organized abuse and harassment they gave a retired Afghanistan combat veteran for being transgender.
-Leigh was run out of Green's harbour for being different.
-She has since gone on to a very successful life in another small town in Newfoundland.
-Illustrating it isn't a small town Newfoundland problem outside of Greens harbour.

 Hopeall

 Hopeall is a village in the Trinity Bay area.
 The first Postmistress was Mona Gilbert in 1961.
 The population was 187 in 1956.